appcues/appcues-capacitor-plugin/docs/ApiDefinition.md

 # appcues-capacitor-plugin

-Capcitor plugin to bridge the native Appcues SDKs in an Ionic application.
+Capacitor plugin to bridge the native Appcues SDKs in an Ionic application.

 ## Install